Sukiya Style 3-Cheese Gyudon: Japanese Beef Bowl Recipe

 🍚Sukiya Style at Home!
 3-Cheese “Melty” Gyudon

-Cheese gyudon (beef bowl) is a dish made by placing beef simmered in soy sauce and sugar on top of rice and then covering the top with cheese.
+Cheese gyudon (beef bowl) is a dish made by placing beef simmered in soy sauce and sugar on top of rice and covering it with a layer of cheese.
+The combination of juicy beef and rich, savory cheese creates a flavor that everyone will fall in love with.

 🧀What kind of cheese to use?